Sahel Opportunities

 Objectives

-The first two objectives of the project were supported by the Migros Aid Fund.
-This project is financed by Liechtensteinischer Entwicklungsdienst, Hirschmann Stiftung, among other donors.
-It is part of the Swisscontact Development Programme, which is co-financed by the Swiss Agency for Development and Cooperation (SDC), Federal Department of Foreign Affairs FDFA.
+This project is funded by the Liechtenstein Development Service (LED), the Hirschmann Foundation, and other donors.
+It is part of Swisscontact's development program, co-financed by the Swiss Agency for Development and Cooperation (SDC) under the Federal Department of Foreign Affairs (FDFA).